NordicSemiconductor/pc-ble-driver/README.md

 **IMPORTANT NOTE**

 On macOS (OS X) there is a known issue with the Segger J-Link firmware (that runs on the Debug probe on the board) related to USB packet sizes.
+This results in the timeout error `Failed to open nRF BLE Driver.
+Error code: 0x0D` when the serial port is attempted to be opened.

 There are two ways to solve this issue:

 1. Use the Segger firmware, but disable the Mass Storage Device (MSD) feature.
 Instructions are available [here](https://wiki.segger.com/index.php?title=J-Link-OB_SAM3U).